grafana/grafana/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 - Organization permissions: Manage access to dashboards, alerts, plugins, teams, playlists, and other resources for an entire organization.
 The available roles are Viewer, Editor, and Admin.
 - Dashboard and folder permission: Manage access to dashboards and folders

-> **Note**: If you are running Grafana Enterprise, you can also control access to data sources and use fine-grained access control to grant read and write permissions for specific resources.
+> **Note**: If you are running Grafana Enterprise, you can also control access to data sources and use role-based access control to grant user access to read and write permissions to specific Grafana resources.
 For more information about access control options available with Grafana Enterprise, refer to [Grafana Enterprise user permissions features](#grafana-enterprise-user-permissions-features).

 ## Grafana server administrators